MOUNT ALLISON UNIVERSITY

 MtA Hacks is a two-day computer science conference hosted at Mount Allison University, originally planned for February 7-8, but now moved to February 8-9.
 The weekend will gather university and high school students from across the maritimes to build projects, attend workshops, and meet industry experts.
 Teams will brainstorm, build, and pitch projects related to this year’s theme: Games and Education.
 We’ll bring in judges from across North America to pick a winning group—last year’s judges came from Google, Dell, RideCo, and Tantramar Interactive.
 By the end of the day, you’ll have learned new tools, added a project to your resume, and made 74 new friends.
 Oh, and by the way, there will be free food, swag, and cash prizes!

 If you have already registered, click here to view your registration.

 For more information about becoming a sponsor, visit our sponsorship page.

-*Arriving with a team is not mandatory, as the first workshop is geared towards team formation.
-Teams of 2 to 4 people are permitted.
-All teammates must register separately and be in the same stream.
+*Arriving with a team is not mandatory, as we will be hosting a workshop for forming teams at the beginning of the event.
+Teams of 2 to 4 people are permitted, and all teammates must register separately.

 We encourage students of all skill levels to participate!
 However, all participants must have an understanding of at least one programming language or game development engine.
 If you don't know where to start, you could learn how to make games with Unity.